hawarda1/projekt-1/README.md

     - Git was used to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)
     - GitHub is used to store the project's code after being pushed from Git.

+### Accessibility

+The website was produced with accessibility in mind and made sure the website is user friendly as much as it can be.
+I tested the website in Chrome and on [a11y Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/).

+### Bugs
+Had some minor issues with OSError: [Errno 98] Address already in use when trying to access the website.
+Solved by opening ports and clicking on "browser"

 ## Validators